shivalkarrahul/demo-three-tier-app-on-aws/README.md

 This forms the foundation of the three-tier architecture.

 ---

 ## Part 2: Set Up RDS

+In this step, we create a **MySQL RDS instance** to store the application’s data.

+* The database will hold **user information**, such as names and IDs.
+* The RDS instance is placed in **private subnets** for security, ensuring only the app layer can access it.

+After this step, the database is ready to support the backend of your three-tier application.

+---

 ### 1. Create an RDS Instance
 1. Open **AWS Management Console → RDS**.